lucashlaing/cse15l-lab-reports/lab-report-2.md

 ## Example 1

 ![First Message](Lab2Pics/FirstMsg.png)

-At this point, the value of `allChats` already hsa the 2 messages displayed above.
+At this point, the value of `allChats` already has the 2 messages displayed above which are "jpolitz: Hello \n jpolitz: Hellwo \n".
 Firstly, the `handleRequest` method is called with the URL passed in as an argument.
 The value of `url` changes to be `http://localhost:4044/add-messsage?s=finally&user=lcuas`.
 Within the method, the value of `user` changes to "lcuas", and the value of `message` changes to "finally".
+Finally, the value of `allChats` changes to be "jpolitz: Hello \n jpolitz: Hellwo \n lcuas: finally \n".

 ## Example 2
 ![Second Message](Lab2Pics/SecondMsg.png)

+At this point, the value of `allChats` already has the 2 messages displayed above which are "jpolitz: Hello \n jpolitz: Hellwo \n lcuas: finally \n".
+ Firstly, the `handleRequest` method is called with the URL passed in as an argument.
+The value of `url` changes to be `http://localhost:4044/add-messsage?s=hello&user=sam`.
+Within the method, the value of `user` changes to "sam", and the value of `message` changes to "hello".
+Finally, the value of `allChats` changes to be "jpolitz: Hello \n jpolitz: Hellwo \n lcuas: finally \n sam: hello \n".